teachingasart/2019/Assignments/5_Final/emma_rae_norton.md

 ## reflection + student feedback

-the workshop will run best with students who have written HTML or CSS in a text editor at least once. this ensures that students are already comfortable with the relationship between writing code in an editor and having it perform in another application like the browser. most students in the first two runs of this workshop had extremely positive feedback. they were excited about learning how to code and also excited by the results of their code. it is important to read the room for skill level so that the teacher can spend more time introducing things if needed. for example, if there are several students who haven't written CSS in a long time then it is important to move slowly with the first H1 element and teaching the students how to style it. it might also be interesting to allow students to choose a computer for each prompt instead of moving down one seat, this might create more interesting web pages!
+the workshop will run best with students who have written HTML or CSS in a text editor at least once. this ensures that students are already comfortable with the relationship between writing code in an editor and having it perform in another application like the browser.

+most students in the first two runs of this workshop had extremely positive feedback. they were excited about learning how to code for a web page and also excited by the results of their code. it is important to read the room for skill level so that the teacher can spend more time introducing things if needed. for example, if there are several students who aren't sp familiar with CSS then it is important to move slowly with the first H1 element and teaching the students how to style it. it might also be interesting to allow students to choose a computer for each prompt instead of moving down one seat, this might create more interesting web pages!

 overall i am really excited about this workshop. i think it can be run in any number of spaces with any number of students. while the outcome of the workshop for students is learning how to hand code i think the greater outcome is the sharing of web pages and inspiring students to add to the world wide web in this way.